Wes Moore

-Westley Watende Omari Moore (born October 15, 1978) is an American politician, investment banker, author, television producer, and nonprofit executive serving as the 63rd governor of Maryland since 2023.
-A member of the Democratic Party, he is the first Black governor of the state, the third Black person elected as governor of any U.S. state, and as of 2023, the only incumbent black governor of any U.S. state.
-Moore is the fifth African American U.S. state governor overall following P. B. S. Pinchback of Louisiana, Douglas Wilder of Virginia, Deval Patrick of Massachusetts and David Paterson of New York.
+Westley Watende Omari Moore (born October 15, 1978) is an American politician, businessman, author, and former U.S. Army officer, serving as the 63rd governor of Maryland since 2023.

-Born in Maryland and raised largely in New York, Moore graduated from Johns Hopkins University and received a master's degree from Wolfson College, Oxford as a Rhodes Scholar.
-After several years in the U.S. Army and Army Reserve, Moore became an investment banker in New York.
-Between 2010 and 2015, Moore published five books, including a young adult novel.
+Moore was born in Maryland and raised primarily in New York.
+He graduated from Johns Hopkins University and received a master's degree from Wolfson College, Oxford, as a Rhodes Scholar.
+After several years in the U.S. Army and Army Reserve, he became an investment banker in New York.
+Between 2010 and 2015, Moore published five books, including a young-adult novel.
 He served as CEO of the Robin Hood Foundation from 2017 to 2021.
-Moore is the author of The Other Wes Moore and The Work.
-He was also the host of Beyond Belief on the Oprah Winfrey Network, as well as the executive producer and a writer for Coming Back with Wes Moore on PBS.
+Moore authored The Other Wes Moore and The Work.
+He also hosted Beyond Belief on the Oprah Winfrey Network (OWN), and was executive producer and a writer for Coming Back with Wes Moore on PBS.

+Moore is a member of the Democratic Party.
+He won the 2022 Maryland gubernatorial election, becoming Maryland's first African-American governor and the third African-American person elected governor of any U.S. state.